swyss/HAS/src/docs/protocols.md

 ---

 ## Enhanced Use Cases
-The addition of **SensGuard** introduces advanced monitoring capabilities for:
+The addition of **SimulaX** introduces advanced monitoring capabilities for:
-- Detecting sensor anomalies.
+- Testing system responses with simulated data.
-- Monitoring system health and error diagnostics.
+- Generating data for predictive maintenance and analytics scenarios.